U.S. oil output rises 3% in March to highest since November -EIA - NewsBreak

 U.S. oil output rises 3% in March to highest since November -EIA

-NEW YORK (Reuters) -U.S. crude oil production rose in March by more than 3% to the highest since November, according to a monthly report from the U.S. Energy Information Administration on Tuesday.
+NEW YORK, May 31 (Reuters) - U.S. crude oil production rose in March by more than 3% to the highest since November, according to a monthly report from the U.S. Energy Information Administration on Tuesday.

 Oil production rose to nearly 11.7 million barrels per day in March from 11.3 million bpd the month prior, the report showed.